guidance-ai/guidance/README.md

 ## Rich output structure example ([notebook](notebooks/anachronism.ipynb))

-To demonstrate the value of output structure we take [a simple task](https://github.com/google/BIG-bench/tree/main/bigbench/benchmark_tasks/anachronisms) from BigBench, where the goal is to identify whether a given sentence contains an anachronism (a statement that is impossible because the time periods associated with the entities don't overlap).
+To demonstrate the value of output structure we take [a simple task](https://github.com/google/BIG-bench/tree/main/bigbench/benchmark_tasks/anachronisms) from BigBench, where the goal is to identify whether a given sentence contains an anachronism (a statement that is impossible because of non-overlaping time periods).
 Below is a simple two-shot prompt for it, with a human-crafted chain-of-thought sequence.

 Guidance programs, like standard Handlebars templates, allow both variable interpolation (e.g. `{{input}}`) and logical control.
 But unlike standard templating languages, guidance programs have a unique linear execution order that directly corresponds to the token order as processed by the language model.
 This means that at any point during execution the language model can be used to generate text (the `{{gen}}` command) or make logical control flow decisions (the `{{#select}}...{{or}}...{{/select}}` command).
 This interleaving of generation and prompting allows for precise output structure that improves accuracy while also producing clear and parsable results.
 ```python